-The functional currency of the Company's international subsidiaries is generally the local currency.
-The Company translates the financial statements of its international subsidiaries to U.S. dollars using month-end exchange rates for assets and liabilities, and average exchange rates for revenue, costs and expenses.
+The functional currency of the Company's non-U.S. subsidiaries is generally the local currency.
+The Company translates the financial statements of its non-U.S. subsidiaries to U.S. dollars using month-end exchange rates for assets and liabilities, and average exchange rates for revenue, costs and expenses.
 The Company records translation gains and losses in accumulated other comprehensive loss as a component of stockholders' equity.
 Foreign currency transaction gains and losses are included within other expense, net in the consolidated statements of operations and comprehensive loss.